Bethany is a senior dietitian at The Food Treatment Clinic.

 Bethany first started her career qualifying in nutrition before deciding to take the next step to become a registered dietitian.

-Being interested in helping women with PCOS and digestive problems, Bethany initially started working with The Food Treatment Clinic as a student intern, before deciding to specialise in this area when she was fully qualified.
+Being interested in helping women with PCOS and digestive problems, Bethany initially started working with The Food Treatment Clinic as a student intern.
+Whilst in her NHS work, she has gone on to specialise in Diabetes.

 The level of dedication Bethany has given to undertaking extra training in order to provide our clients with exactly what they need is only testament to the sort of support and advice you should expect to get from her.